pulse-framework/pulse/README.md

   collections: {
     // collection name
     channels: {
-      // define some namespaces for your collection, any data collected under these names will be cached and accessible through them EG: channels.collect(data, 'subscribed')
-      indexes: ["suggested", "favorites", "subscribed"],

-      // filters are bound to data and cached, just like indexes
+      // filters are bound to collection data and cached
       filters: {
+        // if you collect data with a name corresponding to one of these, they'll be populated.
+EG: collect(data, 'suggested')
+        suggested: [],
+        // or if
+        favorites: [],
+        //
+        current: {}
+        // filters can also use our filter API
-        recentlyActive({ filter }) {
+        recentlyActive: ({ filter }) => {
           return filter({
             from: "subscribed",
             byProperty: "lastActive"